 Interligne’s services are available to all those concerned with sexual orientation and gender identity.
-The services are:
+Our services are:

 - offered every day